-Installing memory modules
+Installing single inline memory modules

-To install an additional memory module in an empty socket:
+To install an additional single inline memory module (SIMM) in an empty socket:

 1. Find the notched edge of the module, and position it as shown here.

 2. Insert the module into the socket at a 45-degree angle as shown.
 Make sure the connectors line up and the module is firmly held in the socket at approximately a 45-degree angle.